 Apple cobbler may become one of your favorite apple desserts once you try this recipe.
-Serve this old-fashioned crunchy cobbler warm, with a dollop of ice cream.
+Serve this old-fashioned crunchy cobbler warm, with a scoop of ice cream.

 Heat oven to 350°F.

-Place sliced apples in ungreased 13x9-inch baking pan.
+Place sliced apples in ungreased 13x9-inch baking dish.

 Combine 3/4 cup sugar and 1/2 teaspoon cinnamon in bowl; sprinkle over apples.

-Combine remaining cinnamon, flour, sugar, eggs, baking powder and salt in bowl; beat at medium speed until mixture resembles coarse crumbs.
+Combine remaining cinnamon, flour, sugar, eggs, baking powder and salt in bowl; mix until mixture resembles coarse crumbs.
 Sprinkle over apples.
 Pour melted butter over topping.
 Bake 45-55 minutes or until lightly browned and apples are tender.

 Serve warm with ice cream, if desired.